bheadlee/refarch-privatecloud/Install_OCP_4.x.md

   systemctl disable firewalld
   sed -i 's/SELINUX=enforcing/SELINUX=disabled/' /etc/selinux/config
   ```

+  On ubuntu, Check the firewall with : ufw status
+  If enabled, do ufw stop
+  SELinux not issue on ubuntu

 1. Create a directory for your new cluster.
 In this document I will use a cluster named after my userid `vhavard`.

   ```
   mkdir /opt/vhavard
+  -- mkdir /opt/sysadmin
   ```

 1. Install the httpd web server